What does a draft plan look like?

 H1: Any social care provision that must be made for your child or young person under 18.

-H2: Any other social care provision required that is related to their SEN or to a disability.
+H2: Any other social care provision required that is related to their SEN.

 I: The name and type of the school, maintained nursery school, post-16 institution or other institution to be attended.